perrin-ay/pytorch-helper/README.md

 ---

-- Built on top of pytorch
+- Built on top of pytorch.

 - The goal of this library is to provide an easy and flexible approach to designing neural nets.

 - Less boilerplate.
-Fully fleshed out and ready to use modules to build and train FFNs, CNNs, RNNs, LSTMs, GRUs, AEs, VAEs and transformer networks and quickly build custom and non standard networks
+Fully fleshed out and ready to use modules to build and train custom and non standard FFNs, CNNs, RNNs, LSTMs, GRUs, AEs, VAEs and transformer networks.

-- Trace and debug gradient flows, weights and activation and track and plot loss and accuracy curves with training api
+- Trace and debug gradient flows, weights and activation and track and plot loss and accuracy curves with training api.

 - Create model checkpoints and auto save model based on loss and accuracy criterias.

-- Extensible and customizable - easily add your own pytorch modules or debug and monitoring functions in forward or backward pass
+- Extensible and customizable - easily add your own pytorch modules or debug and monitoring functions in forward or backward pass.

 ---